-(b)(a) There are two categories of Performance GoalsStandards:

-- (1) EntityQuantitative Performance (measured as described in Section 5.8(a)) - (2) Qualitative Performance (measured as described in Section 5.8(b))
+- (a) There are two categories of Performance Standards: - (1) Quantitative Performance (measured as described in Section 5.8(a)) - (2) Qualitative Performance (measured as described in Section 5.8(b))

-Except for the CEO and CCO, Qualitative Performance GoalsStandards will be defined jointly by each Participant and his or her supervisor, subject to approval by the CEO and subject to final approval by the Compensation Committee.
+Except for the CEO and CCO, Qualitative Performance Standards will be defined jointly by each Participant and his or her supervisor, subject to approval by the CEO.
 If the position of the CCO is determined to be an Eligible Position, the Qualitative Performance Standards of the employee holding the position of CCO will be determined jointly by the Chairman of the Audit and Ethics Committee and the CEO.
 References to the CCO hereafter assume that the position of CCO has been determined to be an Eligible Position and the employee holding the position of CCO has been determined to be a Participant in the Performance Incentive Plan for the Performance Period.
 If the position of CCO has not been determined to be an Eligible Position for the Performance Period the provisions hereafter specific to the CCO have no force and effect.
-Qualitative Performance Goals for the CCO will be defined jointly by the Audit and Ethics Committee and the CEO.
-Qualitative Performance Goals may be established in one or more of the following areas:

-- Asset Class/Investment Type Performance - Leadership - Implementation of operational goals - Management of key strategic projects - Effective utilization of human and financial resources - UTIMCO investment performance relative to the Peer Group - (c)(b) The CEO's Performance GoalsStandards will be determined and approved by the Board. - (d)(c) Each Performance GoalStandard for each Eligible Position is assigned a weight for the Performance Period.
-The Chairman of the Audit and Ethics Committee and the CEO will jointly recommend to the Compensation Committee the weightings of the Performance GoalsStandards for the CCO.
+- (b) The CEO's Performance Standards will be determined and approved by the Board. - (c) Each Performance Standard for each Eligible Position is assigned a weight for the Performance Period.
+The Chairman of the Audit and Ethics Committee and the CEO will jointly recommend to the Compensation Committee the weightings of the Performance Standards for the CCO.
+The weightings for each Eligible Position are set forth in Table 1.
+Table 1 will be revised and attached each Performance Period when necessary to set forth the weightings for the Eligible Positions for that Performance Period as soon as administratively practicable after such weightings are approved by the Compensation Committee for such Performance Period.
+The weightings for the Performance Standards for each Performance Period are subject to approval by the Board.